My Experience as a Therapist and Personal Bio

 Health Service Provider

 Member: APA, which helps me stay tuned to the latest in practice techniques, advocacy, and ideas.
-Also helps me build a network of talented colleagues who I refer to should you need it.
+It also helps me build a network of talented colleagues.

 Verified: Zencare is a service that helps clients ensure that the background and experience psychologists present and describe is accurate.